 I think the fact that the political system was so well dealt with in Chivalry of a Failed Knight was one of its strengths, despite my criticism of the jarring way in which it was shown.
 If you think about it, any society that has a need for Mage-Knights and a school that regularly has them fighting with weapons in real scenarios where people can get hurt and possibly killed has got to be pretty messed up.
 It, therefore, makes perfect sense that there is an organisation determined to control who can have those powers.
 Ikki was perfect as the catalyst to show that anyone can achieve more, and, of course, they would want to squash him and his ideals.

 I’m surprised this side of things hasn’t surfaced in more stories like this.
 There are loads of school-based anime where fighting is the norm.
 It’s a great idea to step back and look at the world in which something like this would be possible and weave that into the story.
 There’s more to a good story than just fighting.
-We need to know why their fighting and what do others gain from it.
+We need to know why they’re fighting and what do others gain from it.

 Other posts in the series